Jennifer Hopes, LMFT

 Our bodies often tell the story long before our minds do.
 Part of our work is learning to listen to those cues, to honor what your body has been trying to say all along.
 Healing isn’t about reaching a final destination or crossing something off your list.
 It’s a lifelong invitation, one that asks for gentleness, grit, and grace.
 It’s learning to hold awe and ache in the same breath.
 It’s realizing that you can love who you are and still be excited for who you are becoming.
 I’m not interested in perfection, mine or yours.
 I’m interested in what’s real, what’s tender, and what’s true.
 That’s where healing begins.

 If you’re tired of holding it all together and ready to feel at home in yourself again, I’d be honored to walk alongside you.
-Contact me at 661-477-2196.
+Contact me at 661-477-2196 or email me.

 Fees for Services